 Biological Laboratory Bion M-1

 On April 19, 2013, the Bion-M1 satellite lifted up on a Soyuz 2-1a rocket from Baikonur.
 Five days later, there was one favorable pass of the spacecraft over my observing location in the south of the Netherlands.
 The ‘Space Zoo’ passed almost directly overhead, ironically enough through the stars of the Big Dipper.
 The resulting images of this Bion satellite showed a surprising resolution.
 At a range of 581 kilometers and an altitude of 575 kilometers, the small spacecraft with a comparable design to that used for the early Vostok flights, is a really small object.
 But the images show a comparable detail level to that of my Progress/Soyuz images at the altitude of the ISS, at a 175 kilometer lower altitude.
 We see the service module and the recovery module (the capsule) clearly resolved and also some parts of the solar panels are visible in the image, which was obtained with a 25 cm aperture reflecting telescope and manual tracking.

 Telescopic image of Bion M-1 on April 24, 2013.
-Some details are visible
+Some details including solar panels are visible

 The Bion M-1 spacecraft captured on April 24, 2013.
 Note especially the visible shape of the capsule and albedo variations between the different segments